-25th amendment would require a political apocalypse
+25th Amendment would require a political apocalypse

 The amendment was ratified in the wake of John F. Kennedy's assassination and debilitating illnesses of Dwight D. Eisenhower -- and it requires a crisis on that level to be enacted.

-In order to remove Trump using the 25th Amendment, a majority of the Cabinet he personally selected, working with his own vice president, would have to agree he was no longer able be President and publicly make that declaration, in writing, and send it up to Congress.
+In order to remove Trump using the 25th Amendment, a majority of the Cabinet he personally selected, working with his own vice president, would have to agree he was no longer able to be President and publicly make that declaration, in writing, and send it up to Congress.
 That's the first thing.
 (Note: Congress could appoint some other body to assess the President's fitness, but we're so far in uncharted territory, let's set that aside for the moment.)

 Read the full amendment text at the National Constitution Center's website.
 They also have a number of articles on the amendment, some of which raise questions about its text.
 For instance, it doesn't use the term "Cabinet officials," but rather "principal officers of the executive department," so you can imagine the courts getting involved in a contentious process.
 And a further side note: the only time the amendment was briefly considered by a President's staffers was for Ronald Reagan, who staffers thought for a time was "inept and inattentive," according to a memo at the time.
 They ultimately moved on from the idea.